lucasjoliveau/doc/en/developer/reference/frontend/javascript_modules.md

 Another important point is that the translated module has an official name:
 _@web/file_a_.
 This is the actual name of the module.
 Every relative imports will be converted as well.
-Every file located in an Odoo addon `some_addon/static/src/path/to/file.js` will be assigned a name prefixed by the addon name like this: _@some_addon/path/to/file_.
+Every file located in an Konvergo ERP addon `some_addon/static/src/path/to/file.js` will be assigned a name prefixed by the addon name like this: _@some_addon/path/to/file_.

-Relative imports work, but only if the modules are in the same Odoo addon.
+Relative imports work, but only if the modules are in the same Konvergo ERP addon.
 So, imagine that we have the following file structure: